wavetermdev/waveterm/build-linux.md

-# Build Instructions for Wave Terminal
+# Build Instructions for Wave Terminal on Linux

-These instructions are for setting up the build on MacOS.
+These instructions are for setting up the build on Linux.
-If you're developing on Linux please use the [Linux Build Instructions](./build-linux.md).
+If you're developing on MacOS please use the [MacOS Build Instructions](./BUILD.md).

 ## Running the Development Version of Wave